Navigation

 Spinach, 93% water

-Spinach is made up of around 93% water, and is good for hydration.
+Spinach is made up of around 93% water, so it's good for hydration.
 Spinach is also a good source of iron.
 Iron is essential for helping to transport oxygen around your body, and for keeping your immune system healthy.

 Tip: Use spinach as the base of a fresh summer salad or add a handful to your smoothies.
-Make your own spinach and basil pesto, and freeze it in ice cube trays ready to add to wholemeal pasta dishes when needed.
+Make your own spinach and basil pesto and freeze it in ice cube trays ready to add to wholemeal pasta dishes.
 You can also buy bags of frozen spinach which are perfect for adding to soups, chillis and casseroles.

 Water rich foods - spinach